getAlby/awesome-nwc/README.md

 ## Apps

 ### Browsers
- - [Spring Browser](https://spring.site/) - Browser to explore Nostr apps
+ - [Spring Browser](https://spring.site/) - Purpose-built browser to explore the universe of Nostr apps

 ### Chat
- - [0xChat](https://0xchat.com/#/) - Chat app built on the Nostr protocol
+ - [0xChat](https://0xchat.com/) - Chat app built on the Nostr protocol with encrypted group chats

 ### Community Apps
 - [Nostr Kiwi](https://nostr.kiwi/) - Place for you to share notes & curate content in communities
-- [Stacker News](https://stacker.news/) - Internet communities that pay you bitcoin
+- [Stacker News](https://stacker.news/) - Internet communities that let you upvote content and pay you bitcoin
-- [Zapddit](https://zapddit.com/) - A reddit-style Nostr client with communities
+- [Zapddit](https://zapddit.com/) - Choose topics to follow and join communities

 ### Games
 - [Satoshi Settlers](https://satoshisettlers.com/) - Settle and develop the blocks of Bitcoin on a shared world map